Truxtun is deployed in the U.S. 5th Fleet area of operations in support of maritime security operations designed to reassure allies and partners and preserve the freedom of navigation and the free flow of commerce in the region.

-170305-N-NB178-023 GULF OF ADEN (March 5, 2017) Gunner’s Mate 3rd Class Alexander Pahl heaves around on a tending line aboard the guided-missile destroyer USS Truxtun (DDG 103) during a replenishment-at-sea with the Military Sealift Command ship USNS Walter S. Diehl (T-AO 193).
+170311-N-NB178-043 AQABA, Jordan (March 11, 2017) Sailors handle mooring lines on the flight deck aboard the guided-missile destroyer USS Truxtun (DDG 103).
 Truxtun is deployed in the U.S. 5th Fleet area of operations in support of maritime security operations designed to reassure allies and partners and preserve the freedom of navigation and the free flow of commerce in the region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Tyrell K. Morris)

 |Date Taken: